 In Lafayette Square, steps from the St. Charles Streetcar line, Crescent City Blues & BBQ Festival features blues musicians from around the Mississippi Delta, including this year’s headliners Keb Mo, Latimore, Clarence Carter, Sugar Blue, Chris Thomas King, and other local luminaries.
 There is also an oral history tent in the NORD Theater of Gallier Hall across the street where you can learn about blues music and history straight from the source as a host of blues legends take the stage to share their stories.

-Barbecue may not seem like traditional New Orleans fare, but as with any other type of food, local chefs have found a way to make it delicious with the city’s own unique twist.
+Barbecue may not seem like traditional local fare, but as with any other type of food, local chefs have found a way to make it delicious with the city’s own unique twist.
 Enjoy smoked pork cakes or bbq pulled pork over grits from Squeal BBQ, or pulled pork, smoked brisket, or smoked chaurice sandwiches from The Joint, one of the city’s most renowned barbecue restaurants.